 Clause Amendment Reason Aims and Functions 1.7 Safe Road Use through education, and promotion of the Austroads Safe System framework with Toward Zero focus on influencing and improving road user behaviour: Safe Roads and Roadsides; Safe Speeds; Safe Vehicles; Increasing the awareness of factors affecting drive ability, for example driving tired or under the influence of alcohol and drugs; and Liaising with WA Police for effectiveness in enforcement.
-Membership: 2.1 Retaining MRWA representative.
+To align with Austroads Safe System framework with Towards Membership: 2.1 Retaining MRWA representative.
 Membership retained to reflect the Group's feedback.
 Consider reduction of Community representatives from five to three.
 To match the recommended number of Council Members.
 Retained as five to reflect the working group's feedback.